HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Step 7—Visualize the Data

 Let's dive into visualizing the data with a chart!
-We'll begin by writing a SQL query to group the data by passenger count and find the number of records for each count value.
-This will give us insight into how many rides had a specific number of passengers.
+We'll start by writing a SQL query to group the data by passenger count and determine the number of records for each count value.
+This will provide insight into how many rides had a specific number of passengers.

 Here's the query to get started: